jmgilman/std-book/src/configs/nixago_block.md

 ```

 This is a fairly trivial addition, the only thing worth noting is that we call
-it `configs` to reduce ambiguity because most people are not aware of the Nixago
+it `configs` to reduce ambiguity because most people are not aware of what Nixago
-flake.
+does.

 ## Defining the Block